nguyenkhangme/MapBox-MapKit-GoogleMap-iOS-Demo/README.md

 # MapBox-MapKit-GoogleMap-iOS-Demo

-I am updating my project, it only support MapBox right now.
+I am updating my project, it support MapBox and GoogleMaps right now.

 ## What it can do